winglessOracle/FastTrack/README.md

    - The fasting log displays achievement circles for different fasting states you've reached
    - Each circle shows the count of fasts that reached a particular state
    - Only fasts of 12+ hours (Glycogen Depletion or better) are counted for achievements
-   - **Secret Achievement**: A special medal achievement tracks your total number of deep fasts (24+ hours)
+   - **Secret Achievement**: A special medal achievement tracks your weekly deep fasts (24+ hours)
      - 🥉 Bronze: 1-9 deep fasts
      - 🥈 Silver: 10-24 deep fasts
      - 🥇 Gold: 25-49 deep fasts
      - 🏆 Legend: 50+ deep fasts
-     - Your streak count decreases by 1 for each month without a 24+ hour fast
-   - This achievement encourages consistent deep fasting practice
+     - The achievement encourages regular deep fasting on a weekly basis

 7. **Settings**
    - Tap the "Settings" button or the settings icon in the top bar